 READY, FIRE, AIM

 Developing lead generation capabilities is essential.
 The problem is that not all leads are created equal.
 Unfortunately Marketers frequently skimp or altogether skip the critical 1st step in the process: Account Segmentation.
 Who is best fit to become my customer?
 What is the size of the potential market?
 Where should I focus my marketing efforts for the greatest ROI?
 Account Segmentation answers these questions.
-So before you go investing in a myriad of lead gen initiatives, execute step 1.
+So before you go investing in a myriad of lead generation initiatives, execute step one.

 A key benefit of account segmentation is clarity around who is best fit to become your customer.
 To do this, define your Ideal Customer Profile (ICP) Formula.